kanokarob/Biome-Strongholds-Smithed/README.md

 - Made of Mossy Cobblestone, Cobblestone, and Polished Tuff blocks
 - Many rooms feature puzzles or hidden buttons/levers
 - Many rooms have variants of different sizes
+- Trial Spawners and Vaults have a chance to eject Enchanted Books of Blinding, a weapon enchantment that inflicts Blindness on damaged entities
 - Trial Spawners spawn the following mobs:
   - Bogged wielding Wooden Swords
-  - Skeletons wielding Blindness Tipped Arrows
+  - Skeletons wielding Bows enchanted with Blinding
   - Smoking Creepers
     - Explode periodically in smaller explosions if an enemy is close
     - Do not die when they explode
   - Vexes
     - Slightly scaled up
     - Emit particles to help find them easier
+    - Vexes spawned during Ominous Trials wield Stone Swords enchanted with Blinding II
+    - Have a chance to drop Enchanted Books of Blinding

 ### Snowy Stronghold
-- Generates in all Frozen biomes, all Snowy biomes, Groves, Jagged Peaks, Ice Spikes, regular Taigas, and the Deep Dark
+- Generates in all Frozen biomes, all Snowy biomes, Groves, Jagged Peaks, Ice Spikes, and the Deep Dark
 - Made of assorted Deepslate, Packed Ice, Nether Quartz, and Polished Andesite floors that are peppered with Packed Ice, Snow Blocks, and Powdered Snow
 - Features very large rooms that adjoin to other rooms and hallways on the way to/from the Portal Room, and many secret doors opened by buttons
 - The End Portal is in the middle of the Stronghold rather than the end
   - The End Portal Frames are frozen by magical ice.
 You will need to find Portal Frame Keys throughout the Stronghold to unlock them and fill them with Eyes of Ender
   - Portal Frame Keys can be found in most rooms, but there will only be exactly enough for the number of unfilled End Portal Frames
   - Portal Frame Keys are indestructible and do not despawn if dropped
+- Trial Spawners and Vaults have a chance to eject Enchanted Books of Blizzard, a weapon enchantment that causes hit entities to emit snowflake particles around their feet, and lose the ability to jump for 10 seconds
 - Trial Spawners spawn the folloing mobs:
   - Ice Zombies
     - Zombies with Ice on their heads
     - Emit snowflake particles
-    - Players hit by these Zombies lose the ability to jump for 10 seconds, indicated by sounds and particles
+    - Wield Ice Blocks enchanted with Blizzard
-    - Ice Zombies spawned by Ominous Trial Spawners apply this effect to all nearby players, not just those they hit
+    - Ice Zombies spawned during Ominous Trials apply the Blizzard effect to all nearby players
   - Strays
   - Mini Phantoms
     - Slightly scaled down Phantoms